Gay-friendly

-Gay-friendly or LGBT-friendly places, policies, people, or institutions are those that are open and welcoming to gay or LGBT people.
-They typically aim to create an environment that is supportive, respectful, and non-judgmental towards the LGBT community.
-The term "gay-friendly" originated in the late 20th century in North America, as a byproduct of a gradual implementation of gay rights, greater acceptance of LGBT people in society, and the recognition of LGBT people as a distinct consumer group for businesses.
+Gay-friendly or LGBTQ-friendly places, policies, people, or institutions are those that are open and welcoming to gay or LGBTQ people.
+They typically aim to create an environment that is supportive, respectful, and non-judgmental towards the LGBTQ community.
+The term "gay-friendly" originated in the late 20th century in North America, as a byproduct of a gradual implementation of gay rights, greater acceptance of LGBTQ people in society, and the recognition of LGBTQ people as a distinct consumer group for businesses.

 Businesses

 Many businesses now identify as gay-friendly, allowing for a more diversified employee and customer base.
 The Human Rights Campaign works to achieve equality for gays, lesbians, and other marginalized minorities, and publishes a list of companies in relation to issues concerning LGBT people.
 Companies that are noted for gay-friendly work environments include Dell and Coca-Cola.
 Companies such as R Family Vacations, Manspray, Volkswagen, Ginch Gonch, and numerous others offer niche products and services for gay customers.
 Others, such as LOT Polish Airlines sends the message of gay-friendliness by offering travel to major gay destinations with a rainbow flag.
 Studies have shown that LGBT communities tend to favor gay-friendly businesses, even if the cost of a particular product or service is higher.